Alex3k/grafana_mlt_demo/README.md

 		- To: now
 	- Count query results: true

-## Step 9) Import Dashboards
-The Grafana Terraform provider allows you to import dashboards, however you can't override the datasources from within Terraform.
-Somewhat odd...
-So it's easier for you to important the four manually and then update the datasources accordingly.

-You can find the dashboards in grafana/dashboards.
-Please import all of them.
-Leave the UID as it is but update the data sources so they point to the ones beginnging with `MLT`, **not** the ones starting with `grafanacloud`.
-Please also put the dashboards in the "Ecommerce App" folder

 ## Step 10) Enable your synthetic monitoring check
 Terraform created a bunch of synthetic monitoring checks and left them all as disabled - this is as the app wasn't deployed yet.
 Not that it is we need to enable them.
 - Go to Grafana's Synthetic Monitoring App - you may need to click the "Initialize the plugin" button